openaps/docs/docs/docs/While You Wait For Gear/understanding-your-Explorer-Board-rig.md

 #### LED

 The Pi HAT offers 4 LEDs labeled with D1-D4.
 D1 is the charging LED and works as described above.
 D2 is the battery low indicator.
 It turns orange when the LiPo battery voltage goes below 3.6 V or when the rig is plugged and the battery switch is on OFF.
-D3 and D4 are connected to the CC1110 radio processor and are controlled by the radio firmware as RX/TX indicator.
+D3 and D4 are connected to the CC1110 radio processor and are controlled by the subg_rfspy radio firmware while resetting the radio.
+That happens repeatedly during wait-for-silence.

 #### Multiple Rigs?
 What if I have an Edison AND a Pi rig?